Phi Lab

-The Φ-lab is a division of the ESA Earth Observation Programme that is developing future systems for earth observation.
+The Φ-lab is a division of the ESA Earth Observation Programme developing future systems for earth observation.
 The Φ-lab brings experts from across the world to develop research on the relevance for Earth Observation of emerging technology topics including artificial intelligence, distributed ledgers and quantum computing.
 Representatives from industry, or academia can propose to work with Φ-lab on their own innovative case study, getting access to ESA EO huge competence, computing resources, and facilities.
 They usually stay with Φ-lab from few weeks, for a full immersion, up to 2 years for a more strategic partnership.

-The Φ-lab is also producing artificial intelligence software and making it available online as open source.
+The Φ-lab is also producing artificial intelligence models and making it available online as open source.